Generic name: ethinyl estradiol and norgestimate [ ETH-i-nil-ES-tra-DYE-ol-and-nor-JES-ti-mate ]

-Brand name: Estarylla, Femynor, Mono-Linyah, Mononessa, Ortho Tri-Cyclen, Previfem, Sprintec, Tri-Lo-Marzia, TriNessa
+Brand names: Estarylla, Femynor, Mono-Linyah, Mononessa, Ortho Tri-Cyclen, ... show all 9 brands Previfem, Sprintec, Tri-Lo-Marzia, TriNessa

 Drug class: Contraceptives